mike711028/Intro_to_Cpp/11_switch Statements.md

 you might notice that in the C# language, you can use string values in your switch statements and don't have to use integers or enumerated types.
 C++ switch statements support the following data types as expressions:

-   +intrinsic data types such as int or char +enumerations
+   + intrinsic data types such as int or char
+   + enumerations